gravitl/netmaker-docs/install.rst

 - **443, 80 (tcp):** for Caddy, which proxies the Dashboard (UI), REST API (Netmaker Server), and Broker (MQTT)
 - **51821 (udp and tcp):** for WireGuard - Install script automatically setups a netclient on the server machine with default port as 51821.
 - **8085 (exporter Pro):** If you are building a Pro server, you need this port open.
 - **1883, 8883 8083, 18083 (if using EMQX):** We use two different types of brokers.
-There is Mosquitto or EMQX. if you are setting up EMQX, these four need to be open for MQTT, SSL MQTT, web sockets, and the EMQX dashbaord/REST api.
+There is Mosquitto or EMQX.
+Mosquitto is our default offering which uses ports 8883 and 1883.
+If you are setting up EMQX, all four ports mentioned need to be opened for MQTT, SSL MQTT, web sockets, and the EMQX dashboard/REST API.
-- **53 (tcp and udp):** if you set the CoreDNS container, that comes with the Netmaker installion, to 'host' your domain name resolution needs
+- **53 (tcp and udp):** If you set the CoreDNS container, that comes with the Netmaker installation, to 'host' your domain name resolution needs

 .. code-block::

-  sudo ufw allow proto tcp from any to any port 443 sudo ufw allow proto tcp from any to any port 80 sudo ufw allow 51821/udp (based on your netclient listen port) sudo ufw allow 51821/tcp (based on your netclient listen port)
+  sudo ufw allow proto tcp from any to any port 443 sudo ufw allow proto tcp from any to any port 80 sudo ufw allow 51821/udp (based on your netclient listen port on server machine) sudo ufw allow 51821/tcp (based on your netclient listen port on server machine)

   #optional: only when hosting DNS on the Netmaker server
   sudo ufw allow 53